DolicaAkelloEgwel/github-workshop/slides.md

 When a line has been added to a file since the last commit, it will appear in green.
 When a line has been removed, it will appear as red.
 This `diff` view shows us how a file has changed.
 In this case, we will have just one green line to indicate that text has been added.

 - `add` - _Stages_ a file, meaning that it will be included in our next commit.
 - `commit` - Save the _staged_ changes that we created with `add` into a new commit.
-This then becomes a snapshot of the state of our come at a particular time.
+This then becomes a snapshot of the state of our code at a particular time.

 ---
 # Git Log